-The mission of the AVC is to guard the legacies and honor the sacrifices of all American veterans.
+The mission of the AVC is to ‘guard the legacy and honor the sacrifice’ of American veterans from the last 75 years of our shared history.
 Through oral history preservation, educational programs and civic events, we preserve the stories – and lessons – of veterans past and present, from which future generations can learn.

 In that time, the AVC has grown to join our nation’s elite institutions in preserving our shared military history and passing it on to future generations.
 The AVC is also the home to Emmy-winning television and multimedia programming sharing the stories of those who have served.

 Programs of the American Veterans Center